How To Hike To Witches Castle (Stone House) in Portland

 Vehicle: If you have your own vehicle, simply punch “Upper Macleay Park” (or Lower) into your GPS of choice and follow the directions.

 Uber/Lyft: Cell reception is good here, so utilizing ride-sharing options is an option (it’s what we did).
-Just be sure to specify Macleay Park as your drop-off location and not, “Witch’s Castle”.
+Just be sure to specify Macleay Park as your drop-off location and not, “Witches Castle”.

 The Wildwood Trail (Upper)

-From the parking lot to Witch’s Castle it’s a half-mile, downhill hike, up until you reach the bridge.
-After the bridge, it’s easy going with only a few ups and downs.
+From the parking lot to Witches Castle it’s a half-mile, downhill hike up until you reach the bridge.
+After the bridge, it’s easy going with only minor, barely noticeable inclines and declines.

 In a short time, the bridge will come into view.
-This bridge gets you across the creek and provides an epic view of a beautiful cascade.
+This bridge gets you across the creek and provides an epic view of a beautiful cascade as you cross.

-Until you reach the castle, you’ll be treated to non-stop gorgeous views of multiple cascades running through moss covered rocks.
-It’s like stepping into a fairy tale.
+On the way to the castle, you’ll be treated to non-stop views of multiple cascades running through moss covered rocks and downed branches.
+It’s like stepping into a fairytale novel (similar to Mossbrea Falls in California).

-When we were here (early March), we only had to share the space with a few others.
+When we were here (early March) we only had to share the space with a few others.
 If you come in the summer, though, prepare yourself for crowds.
+No matter when you decide to hike to Witches Castle, do it early for a near crowd-free experience.

-You’re free to go up the stairs and go into the structure all you like.
+Much like the graffiti, moss dominates the stone walls of the castle, providing a pleasant and photographically wonderful color contrast.
+You’re free to go up the stairs and explore the structure.
 Just be aware that there will likely be others trying to get their own pictures as well.

-Once you’re done exploring the castle, either head back the way you came or keep going onward.
-From here, it’s less than a mile to Pittock Mansion!
+Once you’re done exploring the castle, either head back the way you came or keep hiking onward.
+Less than a mile hike from Witches Castle is the historically significant Pittock Mansion.
+Be sure to take a self-guided tour of the beautiful grounds and mansion.

-By now, you’re probably dying to know how Witch’s Castle got its name and its backstory.
+By now, you’re probably dying to know how Witches Castle got its name and its backstory.
 It’s an age-old tale of romance, murder, and hauntings!
+Let’s get into it!

 Danford Balch, who came to Oregon in 1850 with his family, claimed a large parcel of land in what is now Forest Park.
 He hired Mortimer Stump, a local man, to clean up the property and build a home.